Leather production

 The leather manufacturing process are the operations taken to create leather from hides.
 The procedure is divided into three sub-processes: preparatory stages, tanning, and crusting.
 All true leathers will undergo these sub-processes.
-A further sub-process, surface coating, may be added into the sequence.
-The list of operations that leathers undergo vary with the type of leather.
+A further sub-process, surface coating, may be added to the sequence.
+The list of operations that leathers undergo varies with the type of leather.
 There are environmental impacts associated with the process.

 Sub-processes

 Preparatory stages

 The preparatory stages are when the hide is prepared for tanning.
-During the preparatory stages many of the unwanted raw skin components are removed.
-Many options for pretreatment of the skin exist.
+During the preparatory stages, many of the unwanted raw skin components are removed.
+Many options for the pretreatment of the skin exist.
 Not all of the options may be performed.
 Preparatory stages may include: